ai/autoprefixer-rails/README.md

 You can disable it by `cascade: false` in `config/autoprefixer.yml` or in `process()` options.

-## Safe Mode

-If you have legacy code with non-valid CSS hacks, you can enable Safe Mode and Autoprefixer will try to fix broken CSS.

-Add `safe: on` to `config/autoprefixer.yml` or use `safe: true` option in `process` method.

 ## Source Map

 Autoprefixer will generate source map, if you set `map` option to `true` in